modelbashir-create/ITK-6.0-ApplePlatforms/README.md

 Platform-adapted packaging of ITK 6.0.0 for iOS, macOS, and visionOS.

-This directory contains the platform-specific source trees and build scripts used to produce a static `ITK.xcframework` for Apple platforms.
+This directory contains the platform-specific source trees and build scripts used to produce a static `ITK.xcframework` for Apple platform.
+I ended up needing custom scripts for each platform slice, and in some cases separate edited source files as well, because a few assumptions in the upstream source flow did not map cleanly onto Apple’s SDK.
+For Apple packaging, especially when the end goal is an XCFramework that can be consumed cleanly by a Swift package or app target, static packaging is often the more practical route.
+I successfully built a multi-slice ITK.xcframework covering macOS, iOS, and visionOS for both devices and simulators, and integrated it into my package stack.

+To further describe what exactly was done to the source files i simply did not keep track, mostly it was bypassing test programs during configuration. just having  BUILD_TESTING=OFF and BUILD_EXAMPLES=OFF was not sufficient.

 ## Layout